-The stats-gatherer is created in the same fashion as regular tahoe client nodes and introducer nodes.
+The stats-gatherer is created in the same fashion as regular take client nodes and introducer nodes.
 Choose a base directory for the gatherer to live in (but do not create the directory).
 Choose the hostname that should be advertised in the gatherer's FURL.
 Then run:

-'''

-tahoe create-stats-gatherer --hostname=HOSTNAME $BASEDIR
+tahoe create-stats-gatherer --hostname=HOSTNAME \$BASEDIR

-'''

 and start it with "tahoe start \$BASEDIR".
-Once running, the gatherer will write a FURL into \$BASEDIR/stats_gatherer.furl.
+Once running, the gatherer will write a FURL into \$BASEDIR/stats\gatherer.furl.

-To configure a Tahoe client/server node to contact the stats gatherer, copy this FURL into the node's tahoe.cfg file, in a section named "[client]", under a key named "stats_gatherer.furl", like so:
+To configure a Tahoe client/server node to contact the stats gatherer, copy this FURL into the node's tahoe.cfg file, in a section named "[client]", under a key named "stats\gatherer.furl", like so: